lynn0702/Torchlite/torchlite.md

 ***Frightful Presence:*** When you succeed on a roll to inflict stress or a complication, spend a Ⓟ to inflict **Demoralized**  d8 on the same foe.

 ***Greater Fire Breath:*** When you use your All-Out Attack SFX, add d10 for each additional target instead of a d6, then shut down this SFX.
-Step down your **Resilience** asset to recover.
+Step down your **Resilience** to recover.

 ***Legendary Resistance:*** Step down **Resilience** in lieu of spending a plot point or to ignore an incoming complication or stress.
 Recover **Resilience** at the beginning of a new scene